Can you pull off a drop-dead, killer thank you letter?

 11. Send more than one thank you letter.

-All from different people at the organization.
+All from different people at your organization.

-In this day of shrinking donor dollars, this small step could help your organization stand out and forge a much stronger relationship with your donors.
+This small step could help your organization stand out and forge a much stronger relationship with your donors.

 12. Send an additional thank you letter from a board member.